aws-quickstart/cdk-eks-blueprints/docs/extensibility.md

 ## Architecture Validation

-Architecture validation in the blueprints feature to specify whether a particular addon supports architecture types such as `ARM`, `X86`.
-New addons should add the following decorator before the `class` to make sure the dynamic map is updated with addon name and supported architectures.
+Architecture validation in the blueprints feature is to specify whether a particular addon supports architecture types such as `ARM`, `X86`.
+New addons should add the decorator `@supportALL` or `@supportX86` or `@supportARM` as shown below before the `class` to make sure the dynamic map is updated with addon name and supported architectures.

 ```typescript
 @supportsALL